CoultonF/Building-Segmentation-Using-Aerial-Drone-Imagery/README.md

 ### Setup
 #### Setup requires access to SFU gitlab as the codebase is too large to store on this git repo.
+#### The notebook file has the outputs and all code ran inside to view instead.

 To run the pipeline (ML Pipeline.ipynb), setup the Solaris environment in Anaconda :-